MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/security-sharing-assigning.md

 record is shared with different access rights.
 In this case, the access rights that this user has on the record are the union of all the rights.

-When you share a record with another user using the `GrantAccess` message (<xref:Microsoft.Dynamics.CRM.GrantAccess> function, <xref:Microsoft.Crm.Sdk.Messages.GrantAccessRequest> class), or modify access using the `ModifyAccess` message (<xref:Microsoft.Dynamics.CRM.ModifyAccess> function, <xref:Microsoft.Crm.Sdk.Messages.ModifyAccessRequest> class), you must indicate what access rights you want to grant to the other user.
+When you share a record with another user using the `GrantAccess` message (<xref:Microsoft.Dynamics.CRM.GrantAccess> action, <xref:Microsoft.Crm.Sdk.Messages.GrantAccessRequest> class), or modify access using the `ModifyAccess` message (<xref:Microsoft.Dynamics.CRM.ModifyAccess> action, <xref:Microsoft.Crm.Sdk.Messages.ModifyAccessRequest> class), you must indicate what access rights you want to grant to the other user.
 Access rights on a shared record can be different for each user with whom the record is shared.
 However, you cannot give a user any rights that he or she would not have for that type of entity, based on the role